-Classification: Calcic, Subnatric, Red Sodosol; medium, non-gravelly, loamy / clayey, deep
+Classification: Calcic, Subnatric, Red Sodosol; medium, non-gravelly, loamy / clayey, deep movement of water, causing a perched water table to develop for a week or so following heavy rain.
+Runoff into the flat will accentuate the water perching situation.

-A State of the second se

 Summary of Properties